Search look and feel

 To hide an existing tag from readers:

-- Click the Edit Tag button to finalize your changes.
+5. Select Edit Tag to save your changes.

-- Regular tags will have a normal tag icon in the Tags Library; tags hidden from readers will have a padlock icon.
-Here, "javascript" is a tag readers can see, and "tipsandtricks" is hidden from readers:
+6. Regular tags will have a normal tag icon in the Tags library.
+Tags hidden from readers will have a padlock icon.
+Here, readers can see the tag html (denoted by the regular tag icon), but the tag int: accessibility is hidden from readers (denoted by padlock icon).

-If you've enabled the option to display glossary snippets in your search results, you can style the snippets in a few ways.
+If you've enabled the option to display Glossary term callouts in your search results, they'll look something like this:

 Style the box